What To Do In Europe In February & Travel Tips

 While the summer months mean less bulky clothes, it’s hard to argue with zero crowds and cheaper prices on everything!
 These incredible experiences are impossible to pass up (or to recreate during peak travel times).
 Here’s our reason to travel to Europe in February.

 - This article was written to educate about Train Travel and was made by Save A Train, The Cheapest Train Tickets Website In The World.

 Europe in February: Rome, Italy

 Rome is known for its hoards of unbearable crowds.
 Except in February of course.
-February is low season in Rome, and you can expect to have a lot of the top sites to yourself.
+February is the low season in Rome, and you can expect to have a lot of the top sites to yourself.
 Even better, a lot of the top sites are FREE over February.
 On the first Sunday of February, state sites and museums are free for everyone.
-This includes archeological sites like the Colosseum, Forum, Palatine Hill, Baths of Caracalla and Ostia Antica; and museums like the Galleria Borghese and Palazzo Barberini.
+This includes archeological sites like the Colosseum, Forum, Palatine Hill, Baths of Caracalla, and Ostia Antica; and museums like the Galleria Borghese and Palazzo Barberini.